glennhenry/cs-notes/docs/database-system/01-relational-data/relational-data.md

 - **One-to-Many (1:N)** : Each record in one table can be associated with multiple records in another table, while each record in the other table is associated with only one record in the first table.

   An order can contain many items, but an item belongs to a single order.
-In this case, the orders table is the one side and the items table is the many side.
+In this case, the orders table is the one side and the items table is the many sides.

 - **Many-to-Many (N:M)** : Multiple records in one table can be associated with multiple records in another table.
 This type of relationship is typically implemented using an intermediary table that holds the associations between the two tables.